python/cpython/Doc/howto/functional.rst

 Let's look in more detail at built-in functions often used with iterators.

-Two Python's built-in functions, :func:`map` and :func:`filter`, are somewhat obsolete; they duplicate the features of list comprehensions but return actual lists instead of iterators.
+Two of Python's built-in functions, :func:`map` and :func:`filter`, are somewhat obsolete; they duplicate the features of list comprehensions but return actual lists instead of iterators.